Kukuza/archived-mobile-wallet-old/README.md

 ### 2. Working with User Stories
 - Development is driven by user stories.
 - A user story is a GitHub issue labeled "story".
-- Each user story need to be in 2 projects, the (project) and the respective Kanban project.
+- Each user story needs to be in 2 projects, the [User Story Mapping v1](https://github.com/Kukuza/kukuza-interface/projects/1) project and the respective Kanban project.
 - During development, story issues will be moved through the Kanban board.
-- They can only be in one Kanban colum at a time.
+- Stories can only be in one Kanban colum at a time.
-- Columns reflect the current activitiy.
+- Kanban columns reflect the current activitiy.
 Example: When the design for a story is in progress, the story should be in the column "3.
 Designing".
 - Don't close story issues.
-Just reassign story issues and move them forward through the Kanban boards.
+Just reassign them and move them forward through the Kanban boards.
 - Story issues can only be closed after successful testing by Product Management.

 ### 3. Projects